MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: Field Experiment

-We adopt a within-subject design, with intervention techniques as independent variables (\textit{Baseline}, \textit{MindShift-Simple}, and \textit{MindShift}).
-We design a 5-week field experiment.
+We adopted a within-subject design, with intervention techniques as independent variables (\textit{Baseline}, \textit{MindShift-Simple}, and \textit{MindShift}).
+We designed a 5-week field experiment.
 To measure users' everyday phone usage behavior, the first week is set as the \textit{Baseline} stage, followed by two weeks of one \textit{MindShift} version and another two weeks of the other version.
-We counter-balance the order of \textit{MindShift-Simple} and \textit{MindShift}.
+We counter-balanced the order of \textit{MindShift-Simple} and \textit{MindShift}.

 Our evaluation metrics include various aspects: (1) Intervention acceptance rate.
 We measure the percentage of times users accept the intervention and quit the blacklist app use when interventions are shown.
 (2) Intervention thumb-up rate.
-For \textit{MindShift-Simple}, and \textit{MindShift} that show persuasion content, users can provide feedback by pressing buttons (thumb-up or thumb-down, see Figure\ref{fig:interaction-process} step 4 interface).
+For \textit{MindShift-Simple} and \textit{MindShift} that show persuasion content, users can provide feedback by thumb-up or thumb-down (step 4 in Figure \ref{fig:interaction-process}).
 (3) App usage behavior, which includes both app opening frequency and usage duration.
 (4) Subjective reports.
-At the beginning of the study and at the end of each intervention session, we distributed the Smartphone Addiction Scale (SAS)~\cite{kwon2013development} and the self-efficacy Scale~\cite{schwarzer1995generalized}.
+At the beginning of the study and at the end of each intervention session, we distributed the Smartphone Addiction Scale (SAS)~\cite{kwon2013development} and the self-efficacy scale~\cite{schwarzer1995generalized}.
 In addition, at the end of the study, we also conducted a brief semi-structured interview to gather user experiences and feedback on our intervention techniques.
 These metrics cover both the objective and subjective measures of the interventions.